kyuupichan/electrumx/README.rst

 Database Format
 ===============

-The database and metadata formats of ElectrumX is certain to change in the future which will render old DBs unusable.
-For now I do not intend to provide converters as the rate of flux is high.
+The database and metadata formats of ElectrumX are certain to change in the future.
+Such a change will render old DBs unusable.
+For now I do not intend to provide converters as this is still non-production software.
+Moreover from-genesis sync time is quite bearable.

 Miscellany